-- 39. Participants shall not deliberately attempt to influence the results of a competition round in any way other than through fair competition during the round itself.
-Any attempts to interfere with an opposing team may lead to forfeiture of the round at the discretion of the presiding judge(s) and/or disqualification from the tournament at the discretion of the Committee and the judges involved. - 40.
+- 44. Participants shall not deliberately attempt to influence the results of a competition round in any way other than through fair competition during the round itself.
+Any attempts to interfere with an opposing team may lead to forfeiture of the round at the discretion of the presiding judge(s) and/or disqualification from the tournament at the discretion of the Committee and the judges involved. - 45.
 Competitor teams shall not conduct practice rounds before persons who are judges for the current year's Paralegal Cup Mooting Competition.
 Coaches and team members must ensure that their advisors are not judges in the current year's Paralegal Cup Mooting Competition.
-Failure to comply with this rule may result in disqualification from the Competition. - 41.
-All participants of the 2014 Paralegal Cup Mooting Competition shall conduct themselves in a manner consistent with general and reasonable ideas of fairness, integrity and collegiality at all times.
-The Committee, at its discretion, may remove any participants who disrupt the event in contravention of this rule without providing a refund of registration fees. - 42.
-No person or persons other than the team members may participate in the preparation or presentation of any aspect of the team factums or oral submissions.
-The team factums and the oral submissions of each competitor shall be the work of the team members only.
-It is permissible for team coaches, faculty and others, in general terms, to discuss the identified issues of the 2014 Paralegal Cup Mooting Competition problem; to provide instruction to develop oral advocacy or the proper issues; and to provide structure of their written factums.
-This outside assistance can guide the competitors but cannot script their submissions. - 43.
-Each competitor team in the 2014 Paralegal Cup Mooting Competition is assigned a team number at random by the Committee.
-This number must be used on the written factum submission and at all times during the 2014 Paralegal Cup Mooting Competition.
+Failure to comply with this rule may result in disqualification from the Competition. - 46.
+All participants of the 2015 Paralegal Cup Mooting Competition shall conduct themselves in a manner consistent with general and reasonable ideas of fairness, integrity and collegiality at all times.
+The Committee, at its discretion, may remove any participants who disrupt the event in contravention of this rule without providing a refund of registration fees. - 47.
+No person or persons other than the team members may participate in the preparation or presentation of any aspect of the team written or oral submissions.
+The team written and oral submissions of the competitors shall be the work of the individual team members only.
+It is permissible for team coaches, faculty and others, in general terms, to discuss the identified issues of the 2015 Paralegal Cup Mooting Competition problem; to provide instruction to develop oral advocacy or the proper issues; and to provide structure for their written submission.
+This outside assistance can guide the competitors but cannot script their submissions. - 48.
+Each competitor team in the 2015 Paralegal Cup Mooting Competition is assigned a team number at random by the Committee.
+This number must be used on the written component submission and at all times during the 2015 Paralegal Cup Mooting Competition.
 The post-secondary institution name shall not appear on any official documents and shall not be used to identify a team or team member in any way.
-Competitors introduce themselves to the Bench during their oral submissions.
-However, competitor names and the city where their factums were drafted shall not appear on their official written factum submission.
+Competitors may introduce themselves to the Bench during their oral submissions.
+However, in an effort to limit potential biases, the Committee request that competitors refrain from mentioning their post-secondary institution.
+Please do not include competitor names or the city where the written component was drafted on the official written component submission.